zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/eval-expressions/eval-execute.md

 # Eval.Execute

 ## Description
-Execute a C# expression and return the result.
+You can execute C# expression at runtime using the [Eval-Expression.NET](http://eval-expression.net/) library.

+You can download it here: [Download](http://eval-expression.net/download)

+> This library can be activated with the Entity Framework Extensions license.

 You can specify parameter value to use in the expression from various way: